 Spring: A Connecticut Warbler has never been recorded at Monticello Park during the spring.
 The species migrates through the central part of the US to reach its breeding grounds in central Canada and the states around the Great Lakes.

 Fall: The Connecticut Warbler is probably the most difficult species to see of all the birds on this website.
 David Sibley describes it as "uncommon, secretive, and difficult to spot".
 After the breeding season, some migrate south through the Washington metro area, with many of these being first-fall birds.
 A small number have passed through Monticello.
-At many venues in the Washington area, they tend to be found in October, but Monticello actually has had more records from September.
+At many venues in the Washington area, they tend to be found in October, but Monticello has had records of Connecticut Warblers in September.

 Where to See Them in the Park